This is how we wash and store our lettuce for our own consumption. To address your concerns about Rat Lungworm Disease, please see below.

 Thank you so much for buying our lettuce and supporting our farm!
 I appreciate your concern about rat lungworm disease.
 We eat a lot of our own lettuce (mostly the leaves and off grade heads, the ones that we don't feel comfortable selling), so it is a major concern for us as well.

-I first heard of rat lungworm disease about 5 years ago with the case of the German woman on the Big Island who contracted the disease.
+I first heard of rat lungworm disease in 2012 with the case of the German woman on the Big Island who contracted the disease.
 The University of Hawaii CTAHR started a program then to educate the public and the farmers about the disease.
 I was in Master Gardner training then and attended a session conducted by Dr. Jim Hollyer.
 I asked Jim a direct question, "How can we sell a head of lettuce then?
 Do we need to separate and wash every single leaf before we sell it?"
 His answer, "We need to educate the public.
 They have the final responsibility."
+(Hence our recommendation to "Wash Before Eating" on our label.)

 Soon after, we started a program to mitigate, as much as possible, our farm's exposure to this disease.
 Here are some of the things that we do to protect the consumers of our products.